friflo/Friflo.Json.Fliox/Json/Fliox/Schema/README.md

 - The generated schemas for various languages are directly available via a **Fliox Hub** in the Browser.
-  To retrieve a zip or a single file click on a schema or type link in the [Hub Explorer](../../Fliox.Hub.Explorer/README.md) and follow the link **Typescript, C#, Kotlin, JSON Schema** on the top of the schema page.
+  To retrieve a zip or a single file click on a schema or type link in the [Hub Explorer](../../Fliox.Hub.Explorer/README.md) and follow the link **Typescript, C#, Kotlin, JSON Schema / OpenAPI** on the top of the schema page.

 ## Examples